 - Corporate Wellbeing provider for many large and small companies

-- Specialised experienced in burnout recovery, stress & anxiety management, injury recovery, chronic pain management, sleep issues and women’s health.
+- Specialised experience in burnout recovery, stress & anxiety management, chronic pain management, adaptive practice for injuries, sleep issues and women’s health.